 Previously, Chris studied orchestral conducting with Kenneth Kiesler and Stuart Malina.
 His composition teachers include Philip Lasser, Christopher Theofanidis, and Nicholas Maw.
 Chris has served a diverse range of denominations and worship styles and brings over 10 years of music ministry experience to his new post at Fort Washington Collegiate Church.

-Director of Children's Ministries
+Interim Director of

 Evening Reception & Security